top of page

 General Foam Rolling

 This one's easy!
-In general, I consider the term 'foam rolling' to include general foam rolling of large areas of muscle with a goal of reducing soreness.
+In general, I consider the term 'foam rolling' to include generalized foam rolling of large areas of muscle with a goal of reducing soreness.
 If you have sore spots or trigger points, or smaller muscles that need work, jump down to the other sections which are more applicable!

 Grid Style

 The Trigger Point brand Orange Grid roller is nearly ubiquitous among athletes, and for good reason.
 It's a great starter roller that has a few different patterns on the surface for slightly different effect.
-I don't think the patterns do all that much, as it's very shallow, but it's still a great roller for general use.
+I don't think the patterns do all that much, as very shallow, but it's still a great roller for general use.

 Rumble Style